Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 The only con mentioned in some reviews is the quality of the plastic wall anchors.
 But it’s simple to replace them with a different wall anchor.

-Install it at the bottom and top of the stairs.
-It’s 30 inches tall and fits in openings from 29 to 42 inches wide.
-The Precision Fit Template ensures that you don’t have to rely on measuring or guesswork.
+Install it at the bottom of stairs and top of the stairs.
+It’s 30 inches tall and fits in openings from 29 to 42 inches.
+The Precision Fit Template will make sure that you don’t have to rely on measuring or guesswork.

 Instead of the typical white or black baby gate, you can also enjoy silvery modern aluminum.

 This baby gate is designed for blocking access to the stairs.
 It has a squeezable latch that children are unable to open.
-Push it shut, and it automatically locks.
+Give a gentle Push it shuts, and it automatically locks.
 It has a squeeze latch meaning, It comes with a one-hand operation.

-The 30.5-inch tall gate extends from 26.5 to 40 inches wide to fit virtually any stairway or entryway.
-It swings open in either direction.
+The 30.5-inch tall gate extends from 26.5 to 40 inches to fit virtually any stairway or entryway.
+This extra-tall gat swings both ways.

 What’s more, it features quick-release wall mounts to pull the gate off the mounts and out of the way.